-"For crying out loud, you two.
+"For crying out loud.
 AND CUT THAT OUT!" she yelled at Seville.
 "I'm not the one who has already been into the Christmas nip.
-That, dear brother, would be you."
+That, Dear Brother, would be you."

 Seville sat down, looking somewhat deflated.

 "Now listen up, you two.
 This is Christmas Eve.
-Tonight, after all we cats are tucked into bed, Santa is going to come here to our house, bringing..."
+Tonight, after all we cats are tucked into our beds, Santa is going to come here - TO OUR HOUSE - bringing..."

 "Oh, he's bringin' us nip mice," Seville confided in Alfie.
 "That's what we asked for this year.
 Nip mice for everyone, and.."

 "I SAID LISTEN UP!"
 Mason hollered.
 "You know you can't listen and talk at the same time, Seville.
 Now as I was saying, Santa will be coming here, to our house, tonight.
 Here.
 HERE.
 To our house.
 TONIGHT."